 4. Being Awarded Work-Study Does Not Guarantee You A Job

 Many students here at Bates receive either Bates or Federal Work-study in their financial aid package.
 Work-study is not a program, nor does it guarantee you a job.
 All Work-study students must apply for jobs like any other student.
 To apply for jobs, please visit Handshake.
-You can find all on-campus jobs and many off-campus jobs and internships on Handshake.
-When a work-study student writes a cover letter for any on-campus jobs they are applying for on Handshake, they should mention they received work-study in their financial aid package.
+You can find all on-campus jobs, many off-campus jobs, and internships on Handshake.
+When a work-study student writes a cover letter for any on-campus jobs, they are applying for on Handshake.
+They should mention they received work-study in their financial aid package.
 During the first two weeks of classes, supervisors are encouraged to prioritize hiring work-study students if they are equally qualified for the position.

 5. Work-Study Funds Are Not Applied Directly to Your Tuition

 Unlike other types of financial aid, work-study earnings are not applied directly to your tuition and fees.
-Students awarded work-study receive the funds via direct deposit as they earn them, based on hours worked, just like a normal job.
-These earnings are meant to help with the day-to-day expenses that students have and are not meant to cover high costs like tuition and housing.
+Students awarded work-study receive the funds via direct deposit as they earn them based on hours worked, just like a normal job.
+These earnings are meant to help with students’ day-to-day expenses and are not meant to cover high costs like tuition and housing.

 6. Work-Study is not Guaranteed from Year to Year

 Several factors can determine whether or not you receive work-study from year to year.
 These include your family income or financial need, whether you used the work-study funds offered to you in a prior year, or how much work-study funding your school received that year.
 Typically, students who file the FAFSA early (in January/February before the academic year) and answer the FAFSA that they are interested in Federal Work-Study will have a higher chance of being awarded funds from the program.